 Agricultural sector in Mkhambathini Local Municipality area is characterised by apartheidbased inequalities manifested in the dichotomy between the well-developed, well-endowed and productive commercial sector in ward3 and ward 4, and the underdeveloped, underresourced subsistence agriculture in ward 1, 2, 5, 6 and 7.
-Concentration of agricultural production in these areas means that the majority of rural people residing on traditional authority areas excluded from commercial agriculture.
-However, there is scope for out grower/ scheme and strategic partnership with major poultry producers.
+Concentration of agricultural authority areas excluded from commercial agriculture.
+However, there is scope for out grower scheme and strategic partnership with major poultry producers.